The General Data Protection Regulation (GDPR)

 Sharing of data

 Our residents’ data is used only for SPC administration and is not sold or shared with any other organisation other than to enable us to send bulk emails and as may be required by law.
-Your personal data is not passed on by us for use by any other third parties.
+Your personal data is not passed on by us for use by any third parties.

 Source of the data